learn-co-curriculum/phrg-js-principles-hoisting-readme/README.md

 // => "Gotta assign a value for our beloved 'const'."
 ```

 Since we can't even reference them, the whole problem of hoisted variables evaluating to `undefined` prior to assignment is moot.

+Hoisting is often cited as an annoyance with JavaScript, but most of those complaints are from a pre-ES2015 world.
 Rejoice!

 ## Resources
 - [SitePoint — Back to Basics: JavaScript Hoisting](https://www.sitepoint.com/back-to-basics-javascript-hoisting/)